 Declaration of end of study to the REC

 The REC which gave a favourable opinion of the research must be notified of its conclusion, in writing, using the appropriate form.
-There are separate forms for use in clinical trials of investigational medicinal products (CTIMPs) and all other research.
+There are separate forms for use in clinical trials of investigational medicinal products (CTIMPs) which can be found on the MHRA website and all other research.